Nyaradzo20/alx-zero_day1/README.md

-restarted this because l lost all the work
+project oo1
+i had to restart because i lost it